zainulabd786/Populate-ACF-dropdown-with-Menus/README.md

 # Populate-ACF-dropdown-with-Menus
-A simple function that can be use to populate a dropdown custom field with a list of Navigation menus.
+A simple function that can be used to populate a dropdown custom field created using WP ACF plugin with a list of Navigation menus.